google/WebFundamentals/src/site/tools/setup.markdown

 ## Clone repository

-You can use the Web Starter Kit by simply cloning the repository and building on wha's included in the `app` directory:
+You can use the Web Starter Kit by simply cloning the repository and building on what's included in the `app` directory:

 git clone https://github.com/yeoman/web-starter-kit.git